rails/rails/guides/source/active_record_callbacks.md

 end
 ```

-Lastly, you can define your own custom callback object, which we will cover later in more detail [below](#callback-classes).
+Lastly, you can define a custom callback object, which we will cover later in more detail [below](#callback-classes).

 ```ruby
 class User < ApplicationRecord